-The number of shots that can be taken with fully-charged batteries varies with the condition of the battery, temperature, the interval between shots, and the length of time menus are displayed.
-Sample figures for EN-EL20 (1020 mAh) batteries are given below.
+The number of shots that can be taken with fully-charged batteries varies with the condition of the battery, temperature, such factors as the use of GPS devices or other accessories, the interval between shots, and the length of time menus are displayed.
+Sample figures for EN-EL15 (1900 mAh) batteries are given below.

-- Still images: Approximately 230 - Movies: Approximately 70 minutes of HD footage at 1080/60i Values for still images measured at 25 °C/77 °F with a fully-charged EN-EL20 battery, a 1 NIKKOR VR 10-30mm f/3.5-5.6 lens, and a 16 GB Toshiba R95 W80MB/s UHS-I SDHC card according to the CIPA standard under the following test conditions: NORMAL-quality photographs taken at intervals of 30 s with the flash fired with every other shot and the camera turned off and then on after every ten shots.
+- Still images: Approximately 400, or 350 with SB-N5 - Movies: Approximately 120 minutes of HD footage at 1080/60i Values for still images measured at 25 °C/77 °F with a fully-charged EN-EL15 battery, a 1 NIKKOR VR 10-30mm f/3.5-5.6 lens, and a 16 GB Toshiba R95 W80MB/s UHS-I SDHC card according to the CIPA standard under the following test conditions: NORMAL-quality photographs taken at intervals of 30 s according to the CIPA standard under the following test conditions: NORMAL-quality photographs taken at intervals of 30 s (measurements for the SB-N5 are made using the flash for every other shot) with the camera turned off and then on after every ten shots.